 1) Input and Output Volume

 You can control the overall input and output volumes using their respective knobs on the control bar.
 Adjust the input volume knob to optimize the input level for your particular guitar pickup.
-To get the best signal-to-noise ratio, turn the input knob so when you play your guitar loud, the LEDs in the input level meter hit 0 dB.
 The lock switch for the input-volume knob prevents you from changing the input volume accidentally.

 2) Noise Gate